-Option Description Status Specifies that the rule is enabled or disabled after the rule is saved and Content Gateway is restarted.
+auth_rules.config Configuration File Editor rule display box Lists, in order, the current rule set.
+When user authentication is performed, the list is traversed, top-down and the first match is applied.
+Select a rule to edit it.
+The arrows to the left of the box allow you to move the selected rule up or down in the list.
+The "X" button deletes the selected rule.
+Rules cannot be more than 512 characters.
+Add Adds a new rule.
+Set Updates the selected rule with the current values.
+Status Specifies whether the rule is enabled (active) or disabled after the rule is saved and Content Gateway is restarted.
 You can create a rule and not enable it until other elements of your network are ready to support it.
-Rule Name Specifies a descriptive name for the rule (must be unique).
+Rule Name Specifies a unique, descriptive name for the rule.
+It is recommended that the name not exceed 50 characters.
 Source IP Specifies IP addresses or IP address ranges for this rule (must be entered without any spaces).
-Example: 10.1.1.1 or 0.0.0.0-255.255.255.255 or 10.1.1.1,20.2.2.2,3.0.0.0-3.255.255.255 User-Agent Specifies 1 or more regular expressions used to match text in the User-Agent string, for example to match common browsers.
+Example: 10.1.1.1 or 0.0.0.0-255.255.255.255 or 10.1.1.1,20.2.2.2,3.0.0.0-3.255.255.255 Proxy Port Specifies the inbound port for traffic when Content Gateway is deployed as an explicit proxy.
+If undefined, all ports match, as configured on Configure > Protocols > HTTP > General.
+Transparent proxy deployment should leave this field undefined.
+User-Agent Specifies 1 or more regular expressions used to match text in the User-Agent string, for example to match common browsers.
 Regexes must be POSIX-compliant.
 The "^" operator is not supported.
 When the field is empty, all User-Agent values match.
 You can edit the field directly.
 To insert a predefined regex for a common browser, select it from the drop down list and click Add .
 Multiple regexes can be specified.
 Use the " " character to separate entries (logical 'or').
-For more information, including regex examples, see Authentication based on User-Agent , page 216.
-Proxy Port Specifies the inbound port for traffic when Content Gateway is deployed as an explicit proxy.
+For more information, including regex examples, see Authentication based on User-Agent , page 247.